NuAoA/AnnouncementWindow/readme.md

 You can also configure the font/size/color of the announcements, and with a basic understanding of [regular expressions](https://docs.python.org/2/library/re.html) you can even create your own custom filters!

-This program was written for python 2.7.8 and will not work with python 3.
+This program was written for python 2.7.10 and will not work with python 3.

 ## Configuration

 ### **Install**

 If you are running windows, download the latest release (https://github.com/NuAoA/AnnouncementWindow/releases) and unzip the folder anywhere on your computer.
+Click *AnnouncementWindow.exe* to launch.

+If you are not on windows, or just want to run the code directly, you will need to have python 2 installed on your computer.
+The program is launched by running the script *run.py*.

 ### **Setup**